WebAssembly/exception-handling/proposals/Level-1.md

 ### Event handling

-This proposal focusses on adding exception handling, but tries to be more general in its specification such that more general kinds of event handling can be added to WebAssembly in the future without having to redo exception handling.
+This proposal adds exception handling to WebAssembly.
+Part of this proposal is to define a new section to declare exceptions.
+However, rather than limiting this new section to just defining exceptions, it defines a more general format that allows the declaration of other forms of events.

-An event handler allows one to process an event generated by a block of code.
-Events yield the current execution and look for a corresponding event handler.
+In general, an event handler allows one to process an event generated by a block of code.
+Events suspend the current execution and look for a corresponding event handler.
 If found, the corresponding event handler is run.
-The event handler can optionally resume by sending values back to the yielded instruction, allowing the originating code to resume.
+Some event handlers my send values back to the suspended instruction, allowing the originating code to resume.

 Exceptions are a special case of an event in that they never resume.
-Similarly, a throw instruction is the yielding event of an exception.
+Similarly, a throw instruction is the suspending event of an exception.
 The catch block associated with a try block defines how to handle the throw.

-An `event` (such as an exception) is an internal construct in WebAssembly that is maintained by embedder.
-WebAssembly events are defined by a new `event` section of a WebAssembly module.
-The event section is a list of event types that are defined by the module.
+WebAssembly events (i.e. exceptions) are defined by a new `event` section of a WebAssembly module.
+The event section is a list of declared events associated with the module.

-Each `event type` has a `event specifier` and a `type signature`.
-Depending on the value of the event specifier, additional values may be specified in the the event type.
+Each event has an `attribute` and a `type`.
+Currently, the attribute can only specify that the event is an exception.
+In the future, additional attribute values may be added when other events are added to WebAssemble.

-For level 1, the only event specifier is the constant 0, and denotes that the event type corresponds to an exception.
-Future extensions my add additional event specifiers.

-The type signature of an event type is an index to the corresponding function signature defined in the `type` section.
-The parameter of the function signature defines the list of values associated with the event.
-The return value(s) of the signature defines what is passed back to yeilding instruction so that execution may resume.
+The type of an event is denoted by an index to a function signature defined in the `type` section.
+The parameters of the function signature defines the list of values associated with the exception event.
+The result type must be 'void'.

-Within a module, event types are identified by an `event index` to the [event index space](#event-index-space).
-This (module specific) index identifies the corresponding event tag.
+Within a module, each event is identified by an `event index` in the [event index space](#event-index-space).
+The `event index` is used to identify the event in WebAssembly code.
+At runtime, a corresponding `event tag` is associated with each event index, and is used to identify an event.
+Tags are used to reconcile event indices imported/exported between modules.

 ### Exceptions

-An `exception` is an internal construct in WebAssembly that is maintained by the embedder.
-WebAssembly exceptions (as opposed to embedder exceptions) are defined in the `event` and import sections of a module.
-Each event type with the event specifier 0 defines an `exception type`.
+An `exception` is an internal construct in WebAssembly .
+WebAssembly exceptions are defined in the `event` and import sections of a module.
+Each event (with an exception attribute) defines an `exception`.
 The event index is also called the `exception index`.
 Similarly, the corresponding event tag is called an `exception tag`.

 Exception indices are used by:

 1. The `throw` instruction which creates a WebAssembly exception with the corresponding exception tag, and then throws it.

-2. The `if_except` instruction queries a exception to see if the corresponding exception tag of the exception matches the wanted exception index.
+2. The `if_except` instruction queries an exception to see if the corresponding exception tag denoted by the exception index.
 If true it pushes the corresponding values of the exception onto the stack.

 ### The exception reference data type